On Hardy's $Z$-function and its derivatives associated with the extended Selberg class: Introduction

 \section{Introduction}

-We are interested in extending Hardy's $Z$-function and its derivatives.
+The purpose of this paper is to extend several results concerning Hardy's $Z$-function and its derivatives to generalised Hardy's $Z$-functions associated with $L$-functions in the extended Selberg class.
 Let $s=\sigma+it$ be the complex variable.
-Hardy's $Z$-function associated with the Riemann zeta-function is defined by
+Hardy's $Z$-function associated with the Riemann zeta-function $\zeta(s)$ is defined by

-We see that $|Z(t)|=|\zeta(1/2+it)|$.
-From the functional equation of the Riemann zeta-function, it follows that $Z(t)$ is a real function.
-Thus it is important to investigate the behaviour of $Z(t)$ and its derivatives.
+We have $|Z(t)|=|\zeta(1/2+it)|$.
+From the functional equation of the Riemann zeta-function, it follows that $Z(t)$ is real-valued.
+Therefore, zeros of $Z(t)$ coincide with those of $\zeta(s)$ on the critical line.
+Accordingly, it is important to investigate the behaviour of $Z(t)$ and its derivatives.
+Since many general $L$-functions are expected to satisfy analogues of the Riemann hypothesis (RH), it is natural to consider analogues of Hardy's $Z$-function for more general $L$-functions.